Welcome to the Worldwide Greathead family my One-Name Study - Person Page 112

 #2787, d.
 1907

 Mildred Harrison was born in Sunderland, Durham, England.1,2 She married Charles Beaumont Smith, son of Charles Thomas Smith and Julia Emily Greathead.
-She died in 1907 in South Africa.2
+Mildred died in 1907 in South Africa.2

 Child of Mildred Harrison and Charles Beaumont Smith